-Disengaged employees also helps explain why nearly 30 percent of car buyers are dissatisfied with their experience at a dealership.
-Unhappy employees lead to disappointed customers, which lead to negative online reviews.
-When you consider the fact that 61 percent of car buyers research online before visiting a dealership, it becomes clear how crucial online reviews are.
+Disengaged employees lead to a poor customer experience, which results in negative online reviews.
+When you consider the fact that buyers spend six to eight hours researching cars online before visiting a dealership, it becomes clear how crucial online reviews are.

 There are several factors that go into engaging employees and creating a positive customer experience, but one thing you might not have considered is your key management process.

 How Effective Key Management Affects the Customer Experience

 One of the most important aspects of selling a car is the test drive.
 If your salespeople are bogged down with a clunky key checkout process, your customers’ frustration will grow as they wait.
 Invest in tools that make employees’ jobs easier and show you value their success.

 Think of it this way: If you were given the choice between the following two key checkout processes, which would you choose?